Konami Windy II

 As you can see it was incredibly filthy.

-It came out great once cleaned, much better than a metal cab as they rust and require repainting.
+It came out great once cleaned, much better than a metal cab which would be covered with rust and would require repainting.

-As the complete chassis is made from plastic there is a little damage on the hinge section of the Joystick Pod.
+As the complete chassis is made from plastic there's a little damage on the hinge section of the Joystick Pod.

 What I'm going to do is glue a corner bridging piece on the inside to make that corner stronger, it looks worse in the pictures because of the macro shoot, it doesn't look too bad and you can barely see it.

 I think this happed as the joystick pod hinge puts pressure on it when open or it could be the stress of the monitor lid when the control panel is closed but then it is an old machine.

 Here's some images of the varius labels in the machine.

 Serial No. F9851027

 This sticker is on the inside of the joystick pod, it can only be seen from the back of the machine when the monitor inspection hatch is removed.

 The joystick pod sticker shows you what pins are on the JVS joystick looms go to which buttons and joystick contacts, very handy.